 Commissioned by Los Angeles Jazz Society, 2013.
-Recorded with assistance from the Aaron Copland Recording Fund for Ropeadope Records, 2016.
+Recorded with assistance from the Aaron Copland Recording Fund, released in 2016 on Ropeadope Records.

 Richard Sears – piano, composition

 Kirk Knuffke – cornet, Patrick Wolff – tenor saxophone,

 Steven Lugener – bass clarinet, alto saxophone, Garret Lang – bass

 Albert Heath – drums

 Liner Notes, Ted Panken, 2016

 Befitting his sixty years as a professional jazz drummer, Albert “Tootie” Heath holds strong core aesthetic principles.
 He expressed some of them to me in July 2013, while participating in one of the most profane, amusing DownBeat Blindfold Tests ever conducted.

 A key dictum is that drummers should never lose sight of their instrument’s functional role.
 “You’re playing for people,” Heath said at one point.
 “Drums have a rhythm.
 Where’s the feeling?
 Where’s the beat?”

 He emphasized, too, that compositions should communicate, not obfuscate.
 “Don’t allow a theme to go so quickly that you can’t sing it,” he said.
 “Then what good is it?
 It’s a song.
 You need repeats in your music, to allow people to follow you.”